Wegovy vs. Ozempic: what is the difference?

 How does Ozempic work?

 Another way Ozempic keeps blood sugar stable is by slowing down digestion and keeping food in the stomach for longer.
 This limits how much sugar gets released into the bloodstream and also lowers food intake by decreasing appetite.
-Finally, GLP-1 receptor agonists like Ozempic tell the brain you’re full after eating, which adds another layer of appetite regulation.
+Finally, GLP-1 receptor agonists such as Ozempic tell the brain you’re full after eating, which adds another layer of appetite regulation.

 Because of these effects on appetite and food intake, Ozempic is often prescribed off-label for weight loss.